Michael Castelle

 Upcoming Work

-2020 “The Social Lives of Generative Adversarial Networks” (Extended Abstract).
+2020 “The Social Lives of Generative Adversarial Networks”.
 ACM Conference on Fairness, Accountability, and Transparency (FAT*) (now FAccT).
 (Preprint of full version available)

 2018 “The Linguistic Ideologies of Deep Abusive Language Classification”.
 2nd Abusive Language Workshop, EMNLP (Empirical Methods in Natural Language Processing).